 I further explained that most of these rules and protocols you get with experience.
 I then went on to give some sample questions you can ask yourself (or your IT department or your SharePoint vendor) to see how “friendly” your application is.
 I also committed to giving more examples/screenshots – hence this follow-up post!

-Does BrightWork act and look like SharePoint itself, so that your users find it easy to use?
+Does BrightWork act and look like SharePoint On-Premises so that your users find it easy to use?

-Users should look at a home screen like this and not know that it is “Enhanced SharePoint” – so it makes deployment faster and easier.
+Users should look at a project homepage in BrightWork home and not know that it is “Enhanced SharePoint”.
+This makes deployment faster and easier.
 Brightwork enhances the SharePoint interface that you are already familiar with.

-Does it use standards lists and libraries to store information?
+Does BrightWork use standards lists and libraries to store information?

-All standard list functionality should work – but extra configuration options should be available and should be made available from the same place and in the same manner/style/interface as SharePoint makes them available.
+All standard list functionalitywork, along with extra configuration options.
+These are available from the same place and in the same manner/style/interface as SharePoint.

-Does it use the standard quick launch on a site to assist navigation?
+Does BrightWork use the standard quick launch on a site to assist navigation?